mattberjon/auditory-motion-perception/filehne.rst

   interfere with the test.
 In vision, usually use judge the background and not the the dot.

-The pursuit in each condition lasted :math:`3~s`.
+The pursuit in each condition lasted 3 seconds.
 The information about the pursuit are shown on :numref:`tab-pursuit-info` and :numref:`fig-filehne-xp-spat`.
 In order to balance the experiment, the pursuit direction was alternated on each trial.